MicrosoftDocs/dynamics365smb-docs/financials/intercompany-how-manage-intercompany-inbox.md

 2. In the **Intercompany Inbox Transactions** window, enter an option in the **Line Action** field for each transaction, and then choose the related action, such as **Accept**, to perform the action.
 3. In the **Complete IC Inbox Action** window, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 4. Choose the **OK** button.

-5. If any of the lines in the inbox contains **Accept** in the **Line Action** field, document or journal lines are created in your company.
+If any of the lines in the inbox contain **Accept** in the **Line Action** field, document or journal lines will be created in your company.
 Open each document or journal, make any necessary changes, and then post them.

-6. If any of the lines contains **Return to Partner** in the **Line Action** field, they have been moved to the outbox.
-Send them to your partner from there.
+If any of the lines contain **Return to Partner** in the **Line Action** field, they will be moved to the outbox from where you can then send them to your partner.

-7. If any of the lines contains **Returned by Partner** in the **Transaction Source** field, post a correction to the original transaction that you posted in your company.
+If any of the lines contain **Returned by Partner** in the **Transaction Source** field, you must now post a correction to the original transaction that you posted in your company.

 ## To handle outgoing intercompany transactions
 When you post an intercompany journal or document, or send an intercompany order confirmation, the transactions are sent to your intercompany outbox.
 In order for them to be sent on to your intercompany partners, you must open the outbox and process them.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Intercompany Outbox Transactions**, and then choose the related link.
 2. In the **Intercompany Outbox Transactions** window, enter an option in the **Line Action** field for each transaction, and then choose the related action, such as **Return to Inbox**, to perform the action.
-3. In the **Complete IC Outbox Action** window, fill in the fields as necessary.
-4. Choose the **OK** button.

-    If any of the lines in the outbox contains **Send to Intercompany Partner** in the **Line Action** field, each line has been sent to the relevant partner's inbox.
+If any of the lines in the outbox contain **Send to Intercompany Partner** in the **Line Action** field, each line will be sent to the relevant partner's inbox.

-    If any of the lines contains **Return to Inbox** in the **Line Action** field, they have been moved to the inbox.
-You can accept them in the inbox.
-Documents or journal lines will then be created in your company.
+If any of the lines contain **Return to Inbox** in the **Line Action** field, they will be moved to the inbox where you can then accept them to create documents or journal lines in your company.

-5. If any of the lines contains **Cancel** in the **Line Action** field, you must now post a correction to the original transaction that you posted in your company.
+If any of the lines contain **Cancel** in the **Line Action** field, you must now post a correction to the original transaction that you posted in your company.

 ## To recreate intercompany inbox transactions
 Occasionally, you may want to re-create a transaction in the inbox or outbox.
 For example, if you accepted a transaction in your inbox but then deleted the document or journal instead of posting it, you can re-create the inbox entry and accept it again.